 Each night, before bed, I do the following:

-- Moisturize – you’ll be overjoyed to learn (as I was) that this product from Pierre Fabre Dermatologie does not contain urea.
+- Moisturize – you’ll be overjoyed to learn (as I was) that the Pierre Fabre Dermatologie does not contain urea.
 As the name suggests, urea is a waste product contained in urine.
 And for some reason, a very popular ingredient in some acne treatments.

 During the day, add this step